Document issued on: June 7, 2007

 Written comments and suggestions may be submitted at any time for Agency consideration to the Division of Dockets Management, Food and Drug Administration, 5630 Fishers Lane, Room 1061, (HFA-305), Rockville, MD, 20852.
 Alternatively, electronic comments may be submitted to Regulations.gov.
 When submitting comments, docket number 98D-1232.
 Comments may not be acted upon by the Agency until the document is next revised or updated.

 Additional copies are available from the Internet.
-You may also send an e-mail request to email@example.com to receive an electronic copy of the guidance or send a fax request to 301-827-8149 to receive a hard copy.
-Please use the document number (2231) to identify the guidance you are requesting.
+You may also send an e-mail request to CDRH-Guidance@fda.hhs.gov to receive a copy of the guidance.
+Please use the document number 2231 to identify the guidance you are requesting.

 Table of Contents

 - Assayed and Unassayed QC Material for Qualitative and Quantitative Assays

 - Information to include in a 510(k) for Assayed QC Materials

 Assayed and Unassayed Quality Control Material